 Numerous kiosks, cafés and restaurants inhabit the area, and all sorts of passageways and other locations offer space for art installations and similar.

-The MQ Art Box, for example, features one of a changing series of installations.
+The MQ Art Box, for example, features a changing series of installations in a giant glass container.
 Past contributing artists include the likes of Daniel Spoerri and Jakob Gasteiger.

 Ticket & visitor tips